marcellogcosta/MyCV/README.md

 ## Marcello Costa

 Marcello Costa is a PhD candidate and  Graduate Scholar supported by CNPq (Brazil).
-His research focuses on coding theory and its applications in aeronautics and space.
+His research focuses on coding theory and its applications in aeronautics and space, in particular for image and media transmission.
 Marcello has an MSc in Telecommunications from the Electrical and Computation Department of Instituto Teconologico de Aeronautica (ITA), and a Bachelor of Electrical Engineering from Universidade do Estado do Amazonas (UEA) in Brazil.
-Before undertaking doctoral studies in 2014, Marcello worked as a SMT Process Engineer for about six years at Sony Brazil; he has implemented the Automatic Optical Inspection Systems in that company, and he worked as industrial development researcher in space and aeronautics field working with high-reliability tests and inspection for SMT mounting qualification and researching compression techniques for Remote sensing based in radar Radar systems.
+Before undertaking doctoral studies in 2014, Marcello worked as a SMT Process Engineer for about six years at Sony Brazil; he has implemented the Automatic Optical Inspection Systems in that company, he also worked as industrial development researcher in space and aeronautics field working with high-reliability tests and inspection for SMT mounting qualification and in another project researching compression techniques for Remote sensing based in radar Radar systems.

 ## Skills

-- I obtained relevant results in radar raw signal  compression using advanced processing signal measurements by compressive sensing in a experimental project -> 2014-2015;
+- I obtained relevant results in radar raw signal compression using advanced processing signal measurements by compressive sensing as an experimental project (AeroSAR) -> 2014-2015;

-- I developed all workflow and methodoly for 3D inspection system in my return to Sony -> 2013.
+- I developed all workflow and methodology for 3D inspection system in my return to Sony Brazil -> 2013.

-- I created the procedures for SMT mounting for accelerated tests to qualifying BGA componentes for space during my scholarship in INPE -> 2011-2012.
+- During my scholarship at INPE, I created procedures for SMT mounting applied to accelerated tests to qualifying BGA components for space -> 2011-2012.

 - In my master's degree I installed the Software-defined Radio Laboratory to implement and develop tests over wireless link -> 2010-2012.

-- I contributed to the Automatic Inspection System introduction in my first job (Sony Brazil) contibuting for decreasing the mounting defects from 450 ppm to around 5 ppm (part per milion) -> 2005-2009;
+- I contributed to the Automatic Inspection System (AOI) introduction in my first job (Sony Brazil) contibuting for decreasing the mounting defects from 450 ppm to around 5 ppm (part per milion) -> 2005-2009;

 #### Programming Skills